karthik0010/Assure-Documentation-2/17-API Testing.md

 ## 🚀 Sending a Request

-1. Click on the required request in the folder.
+1. Click on the required request in the collection.
 2. Click on the **method** dropdown near the URL field.
 Select the desired HTTP method (GET, POST, PUT, DELETE, PATCH).
 The default method is GET.

    ![api15](/images/api15.png)